TruebitProtocol/truebit-eth/README.md

 ```
 Once you have the samples running, try using the files `compile.sh`, `contract.sol`, and `send.js`, and `../deploy.js` as templates for issuing your own tasks directly from smart contracts.
 Alternatively, follow the .json template [above](#Writing-task-outputs-via-Truebit-OS) to launch your task within Truebit OS.
 Here are is a helpful, legacy [tutorial](https://github.com/TruebitProtocol/truebit-eth/tree/master/wasm-ports/samples/scrypt/README.md) for creating and deploying Truebit tasks as well as Harley's [demo video](https://www.youtube.com/watch?v=dDzPCMBlZN4) illustrating this process.

-When building and executing your own tasks, you may have to adjust some of the interpreter execution parameters, including:
+When building and executing your own tasks, you may have to adjust some of the interpreter execution parameters (within range 5 to 30), including:

 `memory-size`: depth of the Merkle tree for memory